tradesouthwest/twosides/readme.txt

 A.: Your theme may not support this plugin.
 Try another theme or use the instructions that come with the premium version of TwoSides, TwoSides Debate.

 == Screenshots ==
+1. Comments displayed as green and red backgrounds
+2. Controls in the admin side settings panel
+3. Instructions and tips

 == Upgrade Notice ==

-== Changelog ==
+Upgrade to premium version at https://tradesouthwest.com/blog/store/products/twosides-debate-plugin-for-wordpress/ == Changelog ==
 = 1.0.1 =
 * corrected url in admin